Neighbors 2: Sorority Rising

-Neighbors 2: Sorority Rising (released in some countries as Bad Neighbours 2 and on home release as Neighbors 2) is a 2016 American comedy film directed by Nicholas Stoller and written by Stoller, Andrew J. Cohen, Brendan O'Brien, Seth Rogen and Evan Goldberg.
+Neighbors 2: Sorority Rising (released in some countries as Bad Neighbours 2) is a 2016 American comedy film directed by Nicholas Stoller and written by Stoller, Andrew J. Cohen, Brendan O'Brien, Seth Rogen and Evan Goldberg.
 A sequel to Neighbors (2014), the plot follows the Radners (Rogen and Rose Byrne) having to outwit a new sorority led by Shelby (Chloë Grace Moretz), living next door to sell their house currently in escrow.
-Zac Efron, Dave Franco, Christopher Mintz-Plasse, Jerrod Carmichael, Ike Barinholtz, Carla Gallo, Hannibal Buress, and Lisa Kudrow reprise their roles from the first film; it was Rogen's first live-action sequel.
-The film premiered on April 26, 2016, in Berlin and was released on May 20, 2016, in the United States, receiving mostly positive reviews and grossed $108 million worldwide.
+In addition to Rogen and Byrne, Zac Efron, Dave Franco, Christopher Mintz-Plasse, Jerrod Carmichael, Ike Barinholtz, Carla Gallo, Hannibal Buress, and Lisa Kudrow also reprise their roles from the first film.

+Neighbors 2: Sorority Rising premiered on April 26, 2016, in Berlin and was released by Universal Pictures on May 20, 2016, in the United States, receiving mostly positive reviews and grossed $108 million worldwide against a $35 million budget.

 Plot

-Mac and Kelly Radner are expecting their second child, and prepare to sell their home to the Baiers family; the Radners' realtor reminds them that the house is in escrow for 30 days.
+Mac and Kelly Radner are expecting their second child, and prepare to sell their home to the Baiers family.
+However, the Radners' realtor reminds them that the house is in escrow for 30 days.
 Mac's friend Jimmy and his wife Paula are also expecting a baby.

 College freshman Shelby meets fellow freshmen Beth and Nora.
-Learning that sororities are not allowed to host parties, and disgusted by sexist and predatory frat parties, the trio create a new sorority, Kappa Nu, to throw their own parties.
+They learn that sororities are not allowed to host parties, and are disgusted by sexist and predatory frat parties.
+So, the trio create a new sorority, Kappa Nu, to throw their own parties.

 Teddy Sanders hosts poker night with his former frat brothers.
-Pete has become a successful architect and come out of the closet, Scoonie has launched his own mobile app, and Garf is a rookie cop since graduating, but Teddy now has a criminal record and cannot find a worthwhile job.
+Pete has become a successful architect and came out as gay, Scoonie has launched his own mobile app, and Garf is a rookie cop since graduating.
+However, Teddy now has a criminal record so cannot find a worthwhile job.

 The friends help Pete's boyfriend Darren propose, leading Pete to ask Teddy to move out.
-Distraught, Teddy runs to the old frat house, next door to the Radners.
-He meets Shelby, Beth, and Nora, the girls hoping to rent the house for Kappa Nu but unable to afford it.
-Finding an opportunity to be valued, Teddy offers to help them throw parties, earning enough donations and new members to pay rent.
+Distraught, he goes to their old frat house, next door to the Radners.
+He meets Shelby, Beth, and Nora, the girls hoping to rent it for Kappa Nu but unable to afford it, despite the realtor giving them a great deal.
+Finding an opportunity to be valued, Teddy offers to help them throw parties, so they can earn enough donations and new members to pay rent.

 Fearing that the sorority will scare off the Baiers, Mac and Kelly ask Shelby to temporarily refrain from partying, but she refuses.
 The Radners go to Dean Gladstone, who cannot control an independent sorority, and Shelby's father, who also fails to help, leading Kappa Nu to prank the Radners.
 Mac, Kelly, Jimmy, and Paula retaliate, infesting the sorority house with bed bugs, forcing the girls to evacuate and pay for fumigation tenting, just in time for the Baiers' visit.
 Teddy argues with Pete about the state of his life and moves into the sorority.